-This kind of strategy combines technical SEO methods to make you appear in Google searches, standing out from other eCommerce websites.
-The main goal is to guarantee more traffic, conversion rate optimization, and generate sales.
+This kind of strategy combines technical SEO methods to make you appear in Google searches and stand out from other eCommerce websites.
+The main goal is to get more traffic, conversion rate optimization, and generate sales.

 This strategy is vital because SEO lets you rank without investing in paid search, which is far more expensive.
-Using SEO makes you get better results from a research tool without huge money investment.
+Using SEO makes you get better results without a huge money investment.

 Developing Your On-Page SEO for eCommerce

 There are many things to cover in this guide to eCommerce SEO.
 We will focus on on-page SEO since the Off-page SEO is out of your control.
 The first thing you should be looking at to improve your search engine rankings and general search traffic is keyword research.
 Using proper words and phrases is one of the key factors determining almost everything you do to rank higher.

 Perform the Right Keyword Research